Error Reduction from Stacked Regressions: Model Selection and Shrinkage in Stacking

 \section{Model Selection and Shrinkage in Stacking}

 According to Theorem \ref{thm:fstack}, the version of stacking we analyzed performs both model selection and shrinkage simultaneously.
-As discussed after Theorem \ref{thm:main} and as will be proved in the appendix, the improvement in prediction performance over the best single model derives almost entirely from shrinking the weights in the telescoping sum \eqref{eq:best_form}.
-Since the shrinkage factors are optimized, they naturally resemble James-Stein shrinkage factors, leading to a similar formula for the risk gap \eqref{eq:improve}.
+As discussed after Theorem \ref{thm:main} and as will be proved in Appendix \ref{app:proofs} in the supplementary material, the improvement in prediction performance over the data-selected best single model derives almost entirely from shrinking the weights in the telescoping sum \eqref{eq:best_form}.
+Since the shrinkage factors are optimized, they naturally resemble James-Stein shrinkage factors, leading to a similar formula for the population risk gap \eqref{eq:improve}.
 In this section, we compare shrinkage from stacking with prior work on shrinkage and discuss the generality of this interpretation of stacking.

 \citet{agarwal2022hierarchical} introduced a hierarchical shrinkage procedure to regularize decision tree models.
 When viewing the tree model as a linear regression onto orthogonal basis elements $\psi_l$ indexed by the internal nodes of the tree, they showed that their procedure was equivalent to performing ridge regression instead of linear regression on this basis.
 Since the amount of shrinkage in ridge regression is controlled by a single parameter, theirs is therefore a more constrained form of shrinkage compared to what arises from stacking nested subtrees.
 The latter optimizes the amount of shrinkage over $M$ different parameters, each controlling the amount of shrinkage over a separate block of the regression coefficients.
 On the other hand, hierarchical shrinkage allows the basis elements $\psi_l$ to be unnormalized, with $\|\psi_l\|^2 = N_l/n$, where $N_l$ is the number of samples contained in node $l$.
 The ridge regression shrinkage factor for the coefficient of $\psi_l$ is then $\frac{N_l}{N_l + \lambda}$, which means that splits on nodes with fewer samples are penalized more strongly.
 A theoretical or empirical performance comparison of the two forms of shrinkage is left for future work.